-Chesterwood, a Historic Site of the National Trust for Historic Preservation and a Massachusetts and National Historic Landmark, in Stockbridge, MA, seeks a curatorial intern for summer 2016 (June 1st – August 31st).
+Chesterwood, a Historic Site of the National Trust for Historic Preservation and a Massachusetts and National Historic Landmark, in Stockbridge, MA, seeks an intern for summer 2017 (June 1st – August 25th).
 Local and regional college students with an interest in art, history and museum work are encouraged to apply.
 A stipend of $2,000 will be awarded for this internship (funded by the National Trust for Historic Preservation).

-The curatorial intern will work closely with the Executive Director on exhibition preparation, collections care and management of the permanent collection, special events, educational programming, and other tasks relating to the interpretation of the site.
+The intern will work closely with the Executive Director on exhibition preparation, collections care and management of the permanent collection, special events, educational programming, marketing and advertising and other tasks relating to the interpretation of the site.

 The intern will: